Prepare for your Visit

 Lunch at the Museum

-There are no student lunch facilities in the Museum.
+There are no student lunch facilities in the museum.
 In good weather, groups may eat bag lunches in the BMA Sculpture Gardens.
-Please make arrangements to use the garden for lunch when you book your tour with the Education Coordinator.
+If you are interested in eating in the garden, please request this option when you book your tour with the Education Coordinator.

 Group leaders and chaperones play an important part in making a group's trip to the BMA a safe, enjoyable, and educational success.
 Please provide one teacher or adult chaperone for every 10 students.
 Chaperones are required to stay with students and encourage good behavior.

-The Museum and tiered Sculpture Gardens are wheelchair accessible.
+The museum and tiered Sculpture Gardens are wheelchair accessible.
 Wheelchairs are available free of charge at the Checkroom.
 Van-accessible parking spaces are available in the BMA East and West lots.
-Check in at the Welcome Desk for more information.

 Non-flash photography is allowed in collection galleries and sculpture gardens for personal, non-commercial use except where noted.
 Art in special exhibitions and on loan may not be photographed.
 Videotaping is not permitted in the galleries.